msanvarov/chatr-messenger/README.md

 $ docker-compose up -d
 ```

-- The following command will download dependencies and execute the web application on http://localhost:80 (deployed behind a Nginx reverse proxy).
+- The following command will download dependencies and execute the web application on http://localhost:4200 (deployed in development mode).

 ---